-DMS 161 VASCULAR CLINICAL I (4 CR)
+DMS 171 VASCULAR ULTRASOUND CLINICAL I (3 CR)

-In this course students receive 300-plus hours of supervised clinical experience in an approved vascular laboratory.
-This course provides hands-on experiences in basic color Doppler imaging (CDI), hemodynamics, segmental pressures and duplex sonography.
+In this course, students receive at least 360 hours of supervised clinical experience in an approved vascular laboratory.
+This course provides hands-on experience in basic color Doppler imaging (CDI), hemodynamics, segmental pressures, and duplex sonography.
 Students are instructed and supervised by registered vascular technologists.
 Completion of clinical competencies is required to complete this course.
+Prerequisite: Admittance into Vascular Sonography Program